defold/defold.github.io/foundation.md

 * Support the open source community and the use of open licenses

 ### Vision
 We believe in a free and open internet where software and services use open standards to bring net neutrality and democracy to everyone.
-The Defold Foundation will work together with industry partners to apply the same principles of free and open source software and service to the work we do with Defold.
+The Defold Foundation works together with industry partners to provide open source software and services to game developers across the globe

 ### Board